Discuss Leaking wet room in the UK Tiling Forum area at TilersForums.com.

 I assume you purchased your house after the new shower area had been installed?
 If so, did the previous owners leave you with any documentation regarding the company/tiler who re-fitted the bathroom?
 My first port of call would be the original installers.
 If the shower area is failing in only 2 years, knowing how it was installed to start with will help you to identify what you need to do to rectify the situation.

-As you have said that re-siliconing stops the leak only temporarily (until the silicone breaks down) continuing to re-silicone will not be a long term problem solver.
+As you have said that re-siliconing stops the leak only temporarily (until the Silicon breaks down) continuing to re-Silicon will not be a long term problem solver.
 Have you re-siliconed yourself or did you get a tiler in to do it for you?

-When you say the silicone breaks down, what do you mean by this?
+When you say the Silicon breaks down, what do you mean by this?
 Is it detaching from the tiles?
-If the shower area is rigid, and the silicone is applied correctly according to manufacturers instructions, I'm struggling to see how silicone will fail so quickly.
+If the shower area is rigid, and the Silicon is applied correctly according to manufacturers instructions, I'm struggling to see how Silicon will fail so quickly.

 :welcome: to the forum by the way.
 There are lots of pro tilers on here who encounter these issues in their working lives, so you've come to the right place.
 We have a number of members in your area who would be happy to come out and have a look at the issue with you.